DCCS-IT-Business-Solutions/DCCS.AspNetCore.FileWatcherService/README.md

 # DCCS.FileWatcherService [![Build status](https://ci.appveyor.com/api/projects/status/lfdrbppktadocb0t?svg=true)](https://ci.appveyor.com/project/mgeramb/dccs-aspnetcore-filewatcherservice) [![NuGet Badge](https://buildstats.info/nuget/DCCS.AspNetCore.FileWatcherService)](https://www.nuget.org/packages/DCCS.AspNetCore.FileWatcherService/)
-DCCS.FileWatcherService provide a simple configureable file watcher service which calls a function with a short deplay to handle multiple file changes in a short timer period.
-The callback can be specified as delegate in the startup of the your webproject or as url in the configuration.
+DCCS.FileWatcherService provide a simple configureable file watcher service which fires a notification with a short deplay to handle multiple file changes in a short time period.
+The notification handler can be specified as delegate in the startup of the your project or as http url in the configuration.

 ## Installation